UPennCBE544/2023.github.io/ProjectDescription.md

 Perovskites

 Build three surfaces: (001)-AO terminated, (110) surface, and (111) surface.
 The number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.
+In order to get these structures you may need to create 5 layers using the surf_build.py script and then remove the asymmetric ABO3 atoms from the top and bottom to end up with the desired terminations at 4 total layers.
+Pay attention to the axes in the images below as you orient yourselves.

 Rutile Oxides

 Build two surfaces: (110) and (111) surface.
-The number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.
+The final number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.
+In order to get these structures you may need to create 5 layers using the surf_build.py script and then remove the asymmetric ABO3 atoms from the top and bottom to end up with the desired terminations at 4 total layers.
+Pay attention to the axes in the images below as you orient yourselves.

+Once you have built both surface facets for you material, constrain the bottom half of the atoms to the bulk lattice positions.
+To do this select the atoms that you want to constrain, click Tools -> Constraints -> Constrain Selected Atoms.
+The constrained atoms should now have dashed 'X's on them.
+These should match the images above.
+Make sure that you are constraining a stoichiometric number of atoms.
+For the Rutile Oxides this means you should be constraining an integer multiple of MO2 atoms.
+For the Perovskites you should be constraining an integer multiple of ABO3 atoms.

+Next, we need to make sure we have the appropriate vacuum set up between slabs.
+We will insert 20 Angtroms of vacuum between slabs.
+To do this, copy the script titled vacuum.py into the directory with your trajectory and look at the script.
+It reads in a file called 'init.traj' and adds 10 Angstroms of vacuum on both sides of the slab (axis=2 refers to the z-axis) and then rewrites the file as 'init.traj'.

+Finally, we can relax these surfaces to get the initial structures that we will use for all of the adsorption and defect calculations going forward.
+Copy the relax.py script into each surface folder.
+Copy the stampede.sub script into each surface folder.
+Then, from each directory make sure your stampede.sub script is copying and running the relevant files.
+Then run the relaxation using the command ```sbatch stampede.sub```.

 ### Task 2 ###